ansible/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 -------------------------

-Latin words and phrases like ``e.g.`` or ``etc.`` are easily understood by native English speakers and some European who speak English.
+Latin words and phrases like ``e.g.`` or ``etc.`` are easily understood by English speakers.
 They are harder to understand for speakers of Asian languages who speak some English.
 They are also tricky for automated translation..

 Latin words/phrases: